Before we start the build instructions, we would like to say a big thankyou for supporting our shop.

 Your done!

-If you want to secure the nust and bolts from the weather and also the SO239 you could use a glue gun.
+If you want to secure the nuts and bolts from the weather and also the SO239 you could use a glue gun.
 Also, for the coax at the capacitor side you could insulate that with glue or nail varnish.

 This is what I have done on my build.